anirudhv27/MissionConnectediOS/README.md

 # Mission Connected - Native iOS Version

 Mission Connected is a cross-platform mobile app that streamlines the high school club process, providing tools for club officers to manage membership and update their members with important information about events and club affairs.
-Mission Connected also provides a streamlined system to approve and establish a student organization, while also allowing a high school's associated student body (ASB) or another school-wide organization to keep clubs accountable.
+Mission Connected is a centralized forum where club officers communcate with their members, while also providing an integrated system to streamline club approval and management.

 ## Technologies Used